Indaba 2017 Sustainability Roundtables

 Resource-based industrialisation: Can countries leverage mining to diversify their economies in a sustainable manner?

 Moderator: Isabelle Ramdoo, Senior Linkages and Investment Advisor, African Minerals Development Centre/UNECA (Table 9)

 - Table 9 discussed how countries can diversify their economies in a sustainable manner, by using the opportunities of having raw materials to develop industries or services to supply not only the mining industry but also the broader economy.
 Discussions included the key drivers for this to work; the experience of countries and industries in successes and failures; expectations and policy instruments that can help achieve this objective; and the types of PPP that would work.

 Building capabilities to meet the evolving needs of the mining sector and beyond

 Moderator: Claudine Sigam, Head of Human and Institutional Capacity Workstream, African Minerals Development Centre/UNECA

-- Table 10 will discuss innovative approaches that will build capabilities to drive structural transformation through industrialization.
-The discussion will include how to create platforms for cluster development bringing together research, innovation, skills, and development in a way that supports greater local participation in the mineral value chain.
-This will include discussing strategies to skill, reskill and upskill, and addressing priorities of skills transfer, mobility, and vocational training.
+- Table 10 discussed innovative approaches that will build capabilities to drive structural transformation through industrialization.
+The discussion included how to create platforms for cluster development bringing together research, innovation, skills, and development in a way that supports greater local participation in the mineral value chain.
+This included strategies to skill, reskill and upskill, and addressing priorities of skills transfer, mobility, and vocational training.